Whether we’re at a team meeting or making a presentation for an audience, we all have to speak in public once in a while.

 The 10 Key Elements of a Great Presentation

-We all want to make a good impression, to build rapport and ace any presentations that we do at work, or when speaking in front of others in general.
-There are those who are great at it, and those who for the lack of proper guidance and experience fail at it, or worse never even try to do it due to fear.
+We all want to make a good impression, build rapport, and ace any presentations that we do at work or when speaking in front of others in general.
+Some are great at it, and those who fail at it for the lack of proper guidance and experience, or worse, never even try to do it due to fear.

 What are the elements of a good presentation?

 The 10 key elements of a GREAT presentation a1.
 PREPARATION AND PLANNING